 Chemicals that must be included in your inventory:

-All chemicals used in University laboratories, art studios and other facilities as well as any material for which a Material Safety Data Sheet (MSDS) exists;
+All chemicals used in University laboratories, art studios and other facilities as well as any material for which a Safety Data Sheet (SDS) exists;

 Any paints, solvents, glues, pesticides, as well as any related flammable materials; fuels and otherpetroleum products; all compressed gases (oxygen, nitrogen, argon, propane, acetylene, helium, etc.); any other stocks of material that would create an explosive or toxic vapor hazard to unprotected personnel during fire emergencies (lead, mercury, magnesium, etc.).